ghafeleb/AWS-SageMaker-XGBoost/README.md

 <p align="justify">
 This repository is a collection of tutorial steps that showcase my skills and learning journey with AWS SageMaker.
 AWS SageMaker is a fully managed service that provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly.
+The prerequisite of all the steps is creating an AWS account.
 </p>

 # Labelling Data